Kansas Sales Tax

 Quarterly: The following filing deadlines will apply for those with tax liability between $80 and $3,200 per year.

 |July – September (Q3)||October 25|

 Monthly: For those with tax liability of more than $3,200 per month, the following filing deadlines will apply.

 Annual: For those businesses with liability less than $80 per year, you will file annually by January 25.

 The state will impose a penalty of 1% of the total tax due for each month that you’re behind in filing or paying, up to a maximum of 24%.
 However, there may be more extreme penalties for ongoing or repeat offenses, up to and including possible criminal charges for fraud.
-Kansas does require that you file zero returns for periods in which you collect no sales tax in the state when you hold a Kansas sales tax permit.
-You can file your tax return online through the Kansas Department or Revenue website, or you can mail the completed form, and the online filing system also allows you to make your payments at the same time.
+Kansas requires that you file zero returns for periods in which you collect no sales tax in the state when you hold a Kansas sales tax permit.
+You can file your tax return online through the Kansas Department of Revenue website, or you can mail the completed form, and the online filing system also allows you to make your payments at the same time.

 - Kansas Sales Tax and Compensating Use Tax

 - Kansas Department of Revenue website